 Fresh Hay

-let them have an unlimited amount and be sure to choose a variety of hay that is safe for your pet.
+Fresh hay is the foundation of your guinea pig’s diet.
+Let them have an unlimited amount and choose a variety that’s safe for your pet.

 Fresh Veggies

-Fresh veggies contain a good amount of vitamin C, which is good for guinea pigs.
+Fresh veggies contain a good amount of vitamin C, which is great for guinea pigs.

 Fresh Water

-Guinea pigs can’t make their own vitamin C, because their bodies can’t synthesize or store it.
+Guinea pigs can’t make their own vitamin C because their bodies can’t synthesize or store it.
+A daily serving is essential for good health.

-Guinea pigs can have up to one cup of vegetables and fruits each day.
+Guinea pigs love a wide variety of vegetables, fruits, and herbs.
+They can have up to one cup of vegetables and fruits each day.

 Fresh, organically grown greens are the best option.